Shoe, Prime Minister, and Brandied Green Curry

 Of all the things he did or didn’t do, of all the things he did well or poorly, and of all the things he did too little or too much of, one thing about General Chamanan will never be forgotten: his signature dish, beef green curry with brandy.
 Even those born long after his era think about it when his name is mentioned.

 According to several accounts, Chamanan loved to cook, and the dish that he made most often when visiting the people in different cities was kaeng khiao wan nuea, beef green curry.
 Photographs show that his famous green curry looked like any other traditional rendition of the dish.
 What made his different, however, was a splash of cognac or brandy that he added to the curry before taking it off the heat.1

 Is brandied beef green curry good?
 My short answer is this: if the green curry is bad2, the most expensive cognac/brandy wouldn’t save it; if it’s good, the booze is superfluous.

 After all, General Chamanan’s version of green curry became the talk of the town not because it was a marked improvement on a well-loved classic but because it was novel.
 It was the kind of culinary theatrics that drew a demarcation line between a whole class of Thai people, who could play around with expensive imported goods amidst a drawn-out financial crisis, and the have-nots, who could barely afford a bag of plain old green curry off a street stall.

 “What happened after that?”
 I asked my aunt.

-“I tipped him with all the cash I had in the purse,” she said.
+“I tipped the guy with all the cash I had in the purse,” she said.
 “I didn’t have a lot of money—nobody did—but I knew he’d need a new pair of shoes.”

 Some accounts say he marinated the beef with the brandy in addition to, or instead of, adding the brandy at the end.